 Dialectical Behavior Therapy

 Dialectical Behavior Therapy (DBT) is a comprehensive therapeutic approach that was initially used to treat borderline personality disorder.
-DBT emphasizes emotion regulation skills, helping individuals identify and manage intense emotions without resorting to maladaptive behaviors such as substance use.
+DBT emphasizes emotion regulation skills, helping people identify and manage intense emotions without resorting to maladaptive behaviors such as substance use.
 Dialectical behavior therapy for addiction teaches strategies for tolerating distress without turning to substance use, emphasizing healthier coping mechanisms.
 Additionally, mindfulness is a core component of DBT, encouraging individuals to stay present in the moment and observe their thoughts and feelings without judgment.

 Individual Therapy